 Data Protection Impact Assessment

 - What is a DPIA: A tool for building and demonstrating compliance and trust and for protecting the rights and interests of data subjects.
-A DPIA is a legal requirement when personal data processing is likely to result in a high risk to data subjects.
-Review the Information Risk Classifications to determine if your processing is high risk.
+A DPIA is a legal requirement when conducting research or projects involving human participants, or when the processing is likely to result in a high risk to data subjects.
+Review, and complete all relevant sections in DPIA requirements.

 - When is a DPIA carried out: At the start of any major project/service that will process personal data, or when making a significant change that affects the risk level to personal data.
 Assess and integrate DPIA actions into your project plan, and deliver on them.
 Examples of when a DPIA may be required include: